 The Rav has said that a yeshiva bochur should not marry a “career girl.”
 What’s the reason for this?

-But if a girl is interested in a career for herself, then you have to know that there is always a probability that she’s going to be a very self-assertive type of girl – a girl who thinks she’s very important.
-And too much of that type of thinking – of feeling overly important – nobody should have.
+But if a girl is interested in a career for herself, if her career is what’s important to her, then you have to know that there is always a probability that she’s going to be a very self-assertive type of girl – a girl who thinks she’s very important.
+And too much of that type of thinking, of feeling overly important, nobody should have.
 Not even a man.